Guide to estimating handyman prices by the job

-You also want to make sure that you’re not leaving any money on the table.
+As per our expertise, although ffering competitive pricing based on market rates is a good idea, you also want to make sure that you’re not leaving any money on the table.
 So basically, if your minimum charge plus profit still comes in below the market value for common handyman services, you want to adjust your rate accordingly.
 More on this below.

 Handyman prices by the job

-This is the right pricing strategy for work with shorter job timelines, where an hourly rate wouldn’t make sense.
+As indicated by our tests, this is the right pricing strategy for work with shorter job timelines, where an hourly rate wouldn’t make sense.
 Say, for example, you charge $100 per hour but a job will only take 30 minutes.
 It’s probably not worth your time and energy to make $50 on that job.

 Handyman prices by the job, versus hour, are also the right call if your hourly rate multiplied over several days would shock a potential customer and is higher than a competitive market rate.

 To know how to set your handyman prices by the job, you still need to know your target hourly wage.
 Then you need to work on accurately estimating the time needed to complete the job.

 Once this is done, you can bake your target hourly rate into your quote based on the amount of work needed, plus your other costs such as your travel and overhead.
 More on this below!